pomarec/circus/docs/source/for-ops/using-plugins.rst

     **max_count**
         How often these limits (each one is counted separately) are allowed to be exceeded before a restart will be triggered.
 Default: 3

-    **use_reload**
-        Trigger a reload command instead of restart.
-Default: False
+    **action**
+        Which action to trigger when max_count is hit.
+Values are reload, restart and all process signals.

     **per_process**
         Resource usage will be monitored on a per process basis.
-Default: True.
+Default: False.
-        Example : if per_process is True and max_cpu is set, the restart (or reload) command will be triggered when a process exceeds this limit (taken into account loop_rate and max_count).
+        Example : if per_process is True and max_cpu is set, action will be triggered when a process exceeds this limit (taken into account loop_rate and max_count).
         If per_process is false, it will be triggered if the sum of cpu consumed by watcher's process exceeds max_cpu.
+        Becareful, if per_process is true only reload and restart actions are valid.
+If it is false, only signals actions are valid.